kgateway-dev/kgateway.io/content/docs/reference/api/components/kubernetes.proto.sk.md

-Kubernetes Upstreams represent a set of one or more addressable pods for a Kubernetes Service the Gloo Kubernetes Upstream maps to a single service port.
-Because Kubernetes Services support multiple ports, Gloo requires that a different upstream be created for each port Kubernetes Upstreams are typically generated automatically by Gloo from the Kubernetes API
+Kubernetes Upstreams represent a set of one or more addressable pods for a Kubernetes Service the Kubernetes Upstream maps to a single service port.
+Because Kubernetes Services support multiple ports,
+{{< reuse "docs/snippets/product-name.md" >}} requires that a different upstream be created for each port Kubernetes Upstreams are typically generated automatically by {{< reuse "docs/snippets/product-name.md" >}} from the Kubernetes API

 ```yaml
 "serviceName": string